 Prenatal testing is used to detect changes in a fetus' genes or chromosomes when performed on amniotic fluid or CVS from a current pregnancy.
 Pregnancy loss testing is used to detect changes in a fetus' genes or chromosomes after a pregnancy loss when performed on products of conception or fetal tissue.

-Postnatal testing is performed on blood from newborns, adolescents, and adults and is used to diagnose or rule out a genetic or chromosomal condition.
+Postnatal testing for newborns, adolescents, and adults is used to diagnose or rule out a genetic or chromosomal condition.
 In many cases, postnatal testing looks to confirm a diagnosis when a particular condition is suspected based on physical mutations and symptoms.

-Genetic testing performed on blood can identify inherited gene mutations that might increase a person’s risk of developing cancer, or confirm a suspected gene mutation in a person or family.
+Genetic testing can identify inherited gene mutations that might increase a person’s risk of developing cancer, or confirm a suspected gene mutation in a person or family.